kran0/dotfiles/README.md

 - [.Xresources](.Xresources) contains configuration for X apps, in my case mostly for XTerm;
 - [XTerm.sh](.local/bin/XTerm.sh) may be the only link on your panel, desktop, etc. It starts XTerm, who needs more?;
 - Before starting XTerm, XTerm.sh is sourcing [ssh-agent-call](.local/etc/ssh-agent-call) to check if ssh-agent is running;
-- Finally Xterm.sh executes XTerm with GNU Screen _tabber_:
+- Finally Xterm.sh executes XTerm with GNU Screen _workspace_ with first workspace named local _tabber_:
   - yes it re-defines the shell to the [menu](.local/bin/menu) program ```-s menu```;
-  - and uses some GNU Screen's magic to reconnect to existing session or create new one.
+  - and uses some GNU Screen's magic to reconnect to existing sessions or create new ones.

 I adore [GNU Screen](https://www.gnu.org/software/screen/) and [The GNU Project](https://www.gnu.org/software/screen/).
 They really changed my life.
 /Who knows what would our world be without Richard Stallman's ideas?/
 - Usually i run shell in GNU Screen, and GNU Screen in ..
 Another GNU Screen.
-And eventually I use top 3rd level GNU Screen instance to *rule them all*;
+Actually I use top 3rd level GNU Screen instance (_workspace_) to *rule them all*;
-- XTerm starts GNU Screen _tabber_ with [.screenrc-tabber](.screenrc-tabber) config file:
+- XTerm starts GNU Screen _workspace_ with [.screenrc-workspace](.screenrc-workspace) config file:
+  - it is used to switch between remre and local _tabbers_ workspaces;
+  - it have special (non-default) ecape sequence: ```escape ^Ee```.
+So, to change the "workspace" you are to use Ctrl+e instead of the default;
+  - it is also responsible for the bell, hardstatus, blankerprg and other communications with XTerm;
+  - it starts first local workspace named "local" _tabber_;
+  - it uses [menu](.local/bin/menu) instead of the shell, so instead of running shell in the new window (```Ctrl+e Ctrl+c```), it will run ```menu``` in new window;
+- _Tabbers_ are wokrspaces (local or remote) with configs like [.screenrc-tabber](.screenrc-tabber):
   - it is responsible for "tabs".
-Eg: top level window manager for XTerm.
+Eg: workspace level window manager for XTerm.
 Every "tab" is usually another with GNU Screen running (if local "tab") or OpenSSH client connection with GNU Screen running on remote;
   - it have special (non-default) ecape sequence: ```escape ^Bb```.
 So, to change the "tab" you are to use Ctrl+b instead of the default;
-  - it is also responsible for the bell, hardstatus, blankerprg and other communications with XTerm.
+  - it is also responsible for the bell, hardstatus and other communications with XTerm.
   - it uses [menu](.local/bin/menu) instead of the shell, so instead of running shell in the new window (```Ctrl+b Ctrl+c```), it will run ```menu``` in new window;

 [Menu](.local/bin/menu) is a script to manage some elements: